Battlefield designer hit himself to record real screams

 When realism truly hurts 💥

-Pajor's anecdote demonstrates that sacrifice for art knows no bounds, though perhaps it should.
+Pajor's anecdote shows that sacrifice for art knows no limits, though perhaps it should.
 While other designers use sound libraries or voice actors, he preferred to become his own studio victim.
 Of course, at least he covered himself with a blanket: lest the neighbors call the police thinking there was a real fight in the building.
 Realism has a price, and sometimes it hurts the psychologist's wallet.